Ksurajjordan23/trade/README.md

 # trade
-1 - RF and LSTM prediction
+1 - Prediction with LSTM